-We will review this safeguarding policy, procedures and practices on an annual basis.
-This will be done by the Designated Persons for Safeguarding reporting back to the Leadership team.
+We will review its safeguarding policy, procedures and practices on an annual basis.
+This will be done by the DPS and Safeguarding Trustee, reporting back to the Leadership Team.

 DEFINITIONS OF TERMS

 For the purpose of this guide, the term 'child' refers to anyone under the age of 18 years.